osgi/osgi.enroute.site/_tutorial_iot/100-prerequisites.md

 This will start the bndremote program in the Java debug mode and will listen to port 1044.
 This will allow us to debug OSGi enRoute applications in bndtools on another machine.

 As you can see, we start the command with `sudo`, this is required to use the general purpose IO on the device.
-The `-n` option indicates the network we are running on, otherwise you can only use it from the same machine.
+The `-n` option indicates the network we are running on, if you don't specify this you can only use the agent from the same machine (i.e. localhost).

 ## Setting Up bndtools

 The next setup is the Eclipse works.
 Please follow the [quick start tutorial][qs] or if you're ambitious the [base tutorial][base].
 For this tutorial, you should create a new workspace as described in the tutorials.

-In this workspace, create a project.
-In this tutorial this project is called `osgi.enroute.examples.iot.domotica.application`, but you should obviously give it a name dear to you, just make sure it ends with `.application` since the OSGi enRoute template uses that extension to provide the proper project structure for a web application.
-It should therefore go without saying, that you should select the OSGi enRoute template when asked.

 [java]: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-arm-downloads-2187472.html
 [pi]: https://www.raspberrypi.org/
 [pimodel2b]: http://pi4j.com/pins/model-2b-rev1.html